 - Caste system the bane of Hinduism

 - The Myth, Romance and Historicity of Alexander and His Influence on India

-This article was written in the year 2000, 15 years ago and the situations has not changed much, except that we have more articles of this nature now in circulation by Hindu scholars.
-Meanwhile, millions of Hindus obliviously ywatched the movie Jodha Akbar, a historic fiction with romanticized Akbar, and made it commercialy successful.
-A televisoin serial by the same name was also telecast for several weeks amd months.
+This article was written in the year 2000, 15 years ago and the situations has not changed much, except that we have now more articles by Hindu scholars in circulation on this subject.
+Meanwhile, millions of Hindus obliviously watched the movie Jodha Akbar, a historical, fictional movie showing a rather romanticized, secular, Akbar in love with an overly fictionalized Rajput princess.
+They gloated over it in reviews and made it commercially successful.
+A television serial by the same name was also telecast for several weeks and months.